egbdfX/FastImagingPipe/README.md

 # Fast Imaging Pipeline

 We develop a GPU-accelerated Fast Imaging Pipeline (FIP) for transient detection and localisation in radio astronomy.
 Please see our paper in Section [Reference](https://github.com/egbdfX/FastImagingPipe/tree/main#reference) for more information.
-The FI pipeline consists of two components: Transient-Oriented Imager ([TOI](https://github.com/egbdfX/SVDimager)) and Fast Imaging Trigger ([FITrig](https://github.com/egbdfX/FastImagingTrigger)).
+The FIP consists of two components: Transient-Oriented Imager ([TOI](https://github.com/egbdfX/SVDimager)) and Fast Imaging Trigger ([FITrig](https://github.com/egbdfX/FastImagingTrigger)).

 There are two executable stages: